apify-alexey/quick-instagram-profile-check/README.md

 ## Features
 Our Quick Instagram Profile checker allows you to scrape top recent posts and videos from a user's profile page along with profile details without login or special proxy.

-Beta: If you want to get profile feed you need to specify max results and for this results you will need RESIDENTIAL proxies.
-In current beta version feed results added as `postsFeed` in a different format, due compatibility reasons its not the the same data format as `latestPosts`.
+ONLY for post details and post feed from profile you need to specify max results and for this results you will need RESIDENTIAL proxies.

 ## Why scrape Instagram?
 Since this actor is very savvy on resources you can run it as often as you want to be able to collect all new posts or track stats over time in a same style as provided by i.e. SocialBlade.